 The Oxpeckers Center for Investigative Environmental Journalism is Africa’s first journalistic investigation unit focusing on environmental issues.
 The Center combines traditional investigative reporting with data analysis and geo-mapping tools to expose eco-offences and track organised crime syndicates in southern Africa.

 Oxpeckers is a non-profit company that aims to dramatically improve the quality and impact of African environmental journalism, by:

 - Providing a home for investigative journalists interested in environmental issues;

-- Launching a geo-narrative platform using cutting-edge mapping techniques and forensic data tools to improve reportage;
+- Hosting geo-narrative platforms that use cutting-edge mapping techniques and forensic data tools to improve reportage;

 - Stimulating transnational and transcultural investigative reportage through project or research-based Oxpecker Fellowships;

-- Sharing investigative resources / source documents / data, as well as specialist tools and skills through Oxpecker Manuals and workshops;
+- Sharing investigative resources / source documents / data, as well as specialist tools and skills through Oxpeckers manuals and workshops;

-- Curating specialist environmental reporting or research projects on behalf of media partners;
+- Curating specialist environmental reporting and research projects on behalf of media partners;

 - Publishing our own exclusive environmental investigations, in both legacy and new media, as well as through eBooks and other channels.